 A little about your partner school...

-Without community-run projects such as Cherish School, it is unlikely that these children would receive an education at all, due to the costs of items such as uniforms, desks and textbooks that come with attending a government-run school.
+Without community-run projects such as West End Destiny, it is unlikely that these children would receive an education at all, due to the costs of items such as uniforms, desks and textbooks that come with attending a government-run school.

-Today, Cherish provides a free education and feeding programme to around 120 children between the ages of four and 16.
-There are eight classrooms and six teachers at the school.
+Today, the school provides a free education and daily meal to around 70 children between the ages of two and 10.

 Interested in visiting your partner school?

 We’re so excited to welcome you on board as a partner school – and we hope you’re excited, too!